Reconstructing the Arches I: Constraining the Initial Conditions: The model of the Arches cluster

 \subsection{Initial mass of the cluster}

 The choice of an IMF is also important for determining the total mass of the cluster.
-The present day mass of the cluster is $\sim 1-2 \cdot 10^4\,\msun$ \citep{FNG02,SGM08,ESM09}. \citet{KFL00} estimate that Arches could have lost about half its initial mass due to its dynamical evolution in the Galactic center, which would give an intial mass of $\sim3 \cdot 10^4\,\msun$.
-On the other hand, \citet{FNG02} calculated an upper mass limit of $7 \cdot 10^4\,\msun$ for the cluster, based on the virial theorem and the observed velocity dispersion.
+The present day mass of the cluster within $R=0.4\,\pc$ is $\sim 1-2 \cdot 10^4\,\msun$ \citep{FNG02,SGM08,ESM09}. \citet{KFL00} estimate that Arches could have lost about half its initial mass due to its dynamical evolution in the Galactic centre, which would give an initial mass of $\sim3 \cdot 10^4\,\msun$.
+On the other hand, \citet{FNG02} calculated an upper mass limit of $7 \cdot 10^4\,\msun$ for the cluster, based on the virial theorem and the observed upper limit to the velocity dispersion of $22\,\kms$ from radial velocities.

 In Fig.~\ref{fig:clustermass}, we show the initial cluster mass we derive for different IMFs.
-For each IMF we used three different normalizations such that the total number $\NMS$ of star more massive than $20\,\msun$ is $200$, $250$, and $300$.
-We then varied the lower mass limit of the IMF as it may be truncated in the Arches cluster \citep{SBG05}.
+For each IMF we used three different normalisations such that the total number $\NMS$ of star more massive than $20\,\msun$ is $200$, $250$, and $300$.
+We then varied the lower mass limit of the IMF as it may be truncated in the Arches cluster \citep{SBG05,KFK06}.